Graduate Minor in Women's and Gender Studies

 Annegret Fauser (Department of Music)

-Contact the chair of Women’s Studies.
+Contact the chair of Women's and Gender Studies.

 Requirements for the Minor

-Women’s Studies offers a graduate minor which requires students to take 15 credit hours in cross-listed courses at the 700 to 899 level.
+Women's and Gender Studies offers a graduate minor which requires students to take 15 credit hours in cross-listed courses at the 700 to 899 level.
 (The chair will consider substitution of 400–699 level courses where appropriate.)
 Courses must be distributed as follows:

 • Nine credit hours in crosslisted courses in two different disciplines outside the student's major.
 These courses may include theory courses beyond the three-credit requirement.